 Getting there on a Holy week requires extra effort and patience.
 My friend thought we are the only ones who would go there but lo and behold, we were outnumbered by families, big group of friends who are also on their way to Tingloy.
 That could only mean, you won't have the beach for yourself.
 I think it's still better to go on a weekday to fully enjoy what the island has to offer.

-If you're a beach baby just like I am and my friend, then nothing can stop you from going to this place that is not at par with Boracay or Palawan.
-As long as you enjoy the company of sea, sand and sun then off you go.
+If you're a beach bum just like I am and my friend, then nothing can stop you from going to this place.
+As long as you enjoy the company of sea, sand and sun then definitely you'll still have a good time.

 Jun came all the way to Laguna and I from Lipa so we rode a bus and jeep going to Balagtas terminal respectively.
 30 pesos for a 30 mins ride in a jeep